Featured Articles ➔

 A water-based moisturizer can offer you the following benefits:

 - It is lightweight: Water-based moisturizers are extremely lightweight and do not leave any residue on your face.
-They also quickly penetrate your skin.
+A gel cream will also quickly penetrate your skin.

 - It is ideal for the summer months: Heat, pollution, and sweat can make your skin naturally oilier in summers.
 This is why you get more pimples during summers compared to winters and other months.
-Using a water-based moisturizer can be ideal when the heat starts to soar.
+Using a water-based and oil free moisturizer can be ideal when the heat starts to soar.

 - It is suitable for oily skin: Contrary to popular belief, oily skin also requires moisturizing to control excess sebum production, reduce acne, and balance the pH level.
 A water-based moisturizer can help achieve this without clogging your pores.